DrewBatchelor/Drews-Skates/README.md

 ## Circuit Python LED Roller Skates
 by Drew Batchelor 2021
-Version 1.0 RC1
+Version 1.0 RC2
 Heavily based on the:

-### Adafruit LED Ukulele with Feather Sense and PropMaker Wing
+## Adafruit LED Ukulele with Feather Sense and PropMaker Wing
 Follow the amazing tutorial here: https://learn.adafruit.com/light-up-reactive-ukulele

 Original Ukulele Code is here: https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/main/Ukulele

-Adafruit invests time and resources providing this open source code.
+"Adafruit invests time and resources providing this open source code.
 Please support Adafruit and open source hardware by purchasing products from Adafruit!
 Written by Erin St Blaine & Limor Fried for Adafruit Industries <--Thank you!
 Copyright (c) 2019-2020 Adafruit Industries.
 Licensed under the MIT license.
-All text above must be included in any redistribution.
+All text above must be included in any redistribution."

 ## Code:
 Copy this code to the board and name it "code.py".
-Be sure to have all the libraries "import" on the board in the lib folder.
+Be sure to have all the libraries that are listed as "import" at the top of "code.py" saved in the lib folder on the board.
+At the time of writing, that is import: time, array, digitalio, board, neopixel, random, adafruit_lsm6ds.lsm6ds33, adafruit_led_animation, adafruit_ble.

 ## Hardware:
 Adafruit Bluefruit Sense Feather Board.